Gut Health

 Although it seems simple and natural, potty training is actually quite stressful for children.
 Many children spend weeks or even months refusing to have a bowel movement on the toilet.
 Over time, this can cause digestive issues, especially constipation and painful bowel movements.

-If you find yourself in this situation, probiotics might be a nearly-magical game-changer.
+If you find yourself in this situation, probiotics can offer support.
 For one thing, they’ll keep things “moving along” so your potty-training child will feel the “need to go.”
 And probiotics will also help keep stool soft, so when your child does go, it won’t hurt (which would make them even more reluctant to sit on the toilet the next time).

 Luckily, quality probiotics can be taken by kids of any age, including toddlers.